Back to cookbooks list Articles Cookbook

 86AlexSmith 71000

-Unlike DENSE_RANK, RANK skips positions after equal rankings.
+RANK skips positions after equal rankings.
 The number of positions skipped depends on how many rows had an identical ranking.
 For example, Mary and Lisa sold the same number of products and are both ranked as #2.
-With RANK, the next position is #4; with DENSE_RANK, the next position is #3.
+With RANK, the next position is #4.
+The DENSE_RANK does not skip positions after equal rankings.
+With DENSE_RANK, the next position after Mary and Lisa is #3.

 Both RANK and RANK_DENSE work on partitions of data:

-SELECT RANK() OVER(PARTITION BY month ORDER BY sold products DESC) AS r,
+RANK() OVER(PARTITION BY month ORDER BY sold products DESC) AS rank,

-DENSE_RANK() OVER(PARTITION BY month ORDER BY sold products DESC) AS dr,
+DENSE_RANK() OVER(PARTITION BY month ORDER BY sold products DESC) AS dense_rank,

 first_name,